Icinga/icinga2/CONTRIBUTING.md

 Icinga 2 is written in C++ and uses the Boost libraries.
 We are also using the C++11 standard where applicable (please note the minimum required compiler versions in the [INSTALL.md](INSTALL.md) file.

-Icinga 2 can be built on Linux/Unix and Windows clients.
+Icinga 2 can be built on Linux/Unix nodes and Windows clients.
 In order to develop patches for Icinga 2, you should prepare your own local build environment and know how to work with C++.

 More tips:

-* Requirements and source code installation is explained inside the [INSTALL.md](INSTALL.md) file.
+* Requirements and source code installation for Linux/Unix is explained inside the [INSTALL.md](INSTALL.md) file.
 * Debug requirements and GDB instructions can be found in the [documentation](https://github.com/Icinga/icinga2/blob/master/doc/20-development.md).
-* If you are planning to debug a Windows client, setup a Windows environment with [Visual Studio](https://www.visualstudio.com/vs/community/).
+* If you are planning to develop and debug the Windows client, setup a Windows environment with [Visual Studio](https://www.visualstudio.com/vs/community/).
 An example can be found in [this blogpost](https://blog.netways.de/2015/08/24/developing-icinga-2-on-windows-10-using-visual-studio-2015/).

 ## <a id="contributing-patches-documentation"></a> Documentation Patches